SeaOfNodes/Simple/chapter06/README.md

 | ~Ctrl | ⊥ | Ctrl | ~Ctrl | ~Ctrl | ⊥   |
 | ⊥     | ⊥ | ⊥    | ⊥     | ⊥     | ⊥   |

-* "top" meets any type is that type
+* "top" meets any type is that type,
-* "bottom" meets any type is "bottom"
+* "bottom" meets any type is "bottom",
-* "top", "bottom", "ctrl", "~ctrl" are classed as simple types
+* "top", "bottom", "ctrl", "~ctrl" are classed as simple types,
-* Any simple type meets non-simple results in "bottom"
 * "ctrl" meets "~ctrl" is "ctrl"
-* "INT" refers to the integer type
+* Unless covered above, a simple type meets non-simple results in "bottom"

 ## Peephole of `if`